fbpx

 Clinical Phase

 Logan University Physician Assistant Program offers an application-based international rotation as an elective option during the clinical year.
-The cost of all travel, food, insurance, etc for the international rotation is the responsibility of the student and is in addition to the costs associated with tuition, fees, housing, transportation, etc at the LU PA Program.
+The cost of all travel, food, insurance, etc., for the international rotation is the responsibility of the student and is in addition to the costs associated with tuition, fees, housing, and transportation at the Logan University PA Program.

 600s – Supervised Clinical Practice Experiences, three total (15)